MicrosoftDocs/azure-dev-docs/articles/ansible/vm-configure.md

     ssh-keygen -m PEM -t rsa -b 4096
     ```

 1. Copy the contents of the public key file.
 By default, the public key file is named `id_rsa.pub`.
-You will need this value in the next step.
+You'll need this value in the next step.

 ## 3. Implement the Ansible playbook